woa-msmnile/msmnilePkg/Documentation/How to adapt it to my sm8150 device.md

-We buildt a shabby Duo-devices Framework for now.
+We built a shabby Duo-devices Framework for now.

 ## 1.Add a device in Platforms/SurfaceDuoPkg/SurfaceDuo.dsc
 	You may have found there is a macro defined in it: